Appearance

 File Management

-- Keep original high-res images separate
+- Keep original high-res images as backups

 - Save project files regularly